johnwcowan/r7rs-work/FuturesCowan.md

 `(future-ref `*symbol*`)`

-Returns the value of the thread-local variable named *symbol*.
+Returns the value of the future-specific variable named *symbol*.
-It is an error to attempt to get the value of a thread-local variable that has not been set by `future-set!`.
-The main program does not have thread-local variables.
+It is an error to attempt to get the value of a future-specific variable that has not been set by `future-set!`.
+The main program does not have future-specific variables.

 `(future-set! `*symbol value*`)`

-Sets the value of the thread-local variable named *symbol* to *value* and returns an unspecified value.
-The main program does not have thread-local variables.
+Sets the value of the future-specific variable named *symbol* to *value* and returns an unspecified value.
+The main program does not have future-specific variables.

 `(future-abandon! `*future*`)`